dexie/dexie-website/docs/StorageManager.md

 ## How Much Data Can Be Stored?

 If you successfully made your storage persistent, the quota it is allowed to use may vary depending on device.
-Typically, persisted storages will be allowed to use a larger quota than non-persisted storages.
 You might want to show your user how much storage is available, or you might want to take actions when storage reaches a certain percent of available storage.
 This can be accomplished using [StorageManager.estimate()](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager/estimate) as shown in the sample below:

 ```javascript